Register Company in Delaware

 Can I register my company in Delaware?

-However, every company must have a registered agent that will act as the liaison between the company and the Delaware Division of Corporations.
-A Delaware registered agent is defined as a Delaware resident or business entity that has a physical residence in Delaware, has been authorised to carry out business within Delaware and can receive official mail during normal working hours.
+- However, every company must have a registered agent that will act as the liaison between the company and the Delaware Division of Corporations.
+A Delaware registered agent is defined as a Delaware resident or business entity that has a physical residence in Delaware, has been authorised to carry out business within Delaware and can receive official mail from the state authorities during normal working hours.

 How long does it take to register a company in Delaware?